divonlan/genozip/docs/index.rst

 Genozip is a universal compressor for genomic files - it is optimized to compress FASTQ, SAM/BAM/CRAM, VCF/BCF, FASTA, GVF, Phylip and 23andMe files, but it can also compress any other file (including non-genomic files).

-Typically, a 2X-5X improvement over the existing compression is achieved when compressing already-compressed files like .fastq.gz and .bam, and much higher ratios in some other cases.
+Typically, a **2X-5X improvement over the existing compression** is achieved when compressing already-compressed files like .fastq.gz .bam vcf.gz, and much higher ratios in some other cases.

 Yes, Genozip can compress already-compressed files (.gz .bz2 .xz .bam .cram).